Most Popular Gambling Destinations in the World

 With world class entertainment, exceptional food and drinks and of course the opportunity to win some serious money, it's no wonder so many people visit casinos as part of their holiday.
-With an almost guaranteed level of service and an environment geared towards having a good time, casinos are the ideal place to both relax and unwind or have some no holds barred fun.
+With an almost guaranteed level of service and an environment geared towards having a good time, casinos are the ideal place to both relax and unwind or have some no holds barred fun when you away travelling.

 Outside the US

 The US isn't alone either.
 Europe has had resorts like Monte Carlo and Monaco for a long time, but it is the emerging markets in Asia that are changing the whole dynamic of international gambling.
 Despite strict government controls, the emerging middle class in China is driving a demand for more gambling outlets, with spending on the state-run lottery topping $60 million last year.
 This figure is dwarfed massively by the amount spent in China's casino haven neighbour however.